greg0ire/dockerony/README.md

 By default, defines a monitoring.dev virtualhost.
 Try it, it displays nginx and php-fpm status pages.

+### The php container

+It comes with XDebug remote debugging ready to use!
+Every time you set a `GET` / `POST` / `COOKIE` `XDEBUG_SESSION_START` variable, XDebug will try to connect on your machine, on port `9009` (this is not configurable yet).
+Since you are using docker, do not forget to map the path to your application in your host to `/srv`.

 ### The mailcatcher container

 Exposes an administation interface on port 1080, and an SMTP service listening